awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-sso-instanceaccesscontrolattributeconfiguration-accesscontrolattributevalue.md

 ## Properties<a name="aws-properties-sso-instanceaccesscontrolattributeconfiguration-accesscontrolattributevalue-properties"></a>

 `Source`  <a name="cfn-sso-instanceaccesscontrolattributeconfiguration-accesscontrolattributevalue-source"></a>
-The identity source to use when mapping a specified attribute to AWS SSO\.
+The identity source to use when mapping a specified attribute to IAM Identity Center\.
 *Required*: Yes
 *Type*: List of String
 *Maximum*: `1`